curious-containers/curious-containers.github.io/_docs/010-red-beginners-guide.md

 Use `faice schema show red-connector-http` to show the corresponding jsonschema and all connector options, including BASIC or DIGEST auth.

 Use the `ccagent red` commandline tool to execute the experiment.
+The

 ```bash
 ccagent red ./red.yml
 ```

+The resulting files will be moved to the current working directory.

 The RED format also allows for connector descriptions for output files.
 Open the existing RED file and append the following `outputs` section with `nano red.yml`.